tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/国内短信/国内短信快速入门_intl_en.md

 ### Selecting a region
 1. On the [Getting Started](https://console.cloud.tencent.com/smsv2/guide) page, select a region in the top-left corner.
-Tencent Cloud International provides services for multiple regions, where product features and prices are the same.
-However, data cannot be stored across regions but in the local region.
-Please select a region according to your data storage requirements.
+Tencent Cloud International offers services in many regions with the same product features and prices.
+However, data cannot be stored across regions and must instead be kept in the local region.
+Please select a region based on your data storage needs.
 ![](https://qcloudimg.tencent-cloud.cn/raw/ec3a87b4037656c52d735f4d98f77b24.png)

 [](id:Sign)